folio-org/folio-org.github.io/source-code/index.md

 Stripes.

 The stripes [documentation](https://github.com/folio-org/stripes/blob/master/README.md) is the starting point.
-Each front-end module has its own documentation.
+Each front-end module has its documentation.

 Note that Stripes is still in the design phase, so although code exists and can be run, the APIs are likely to change.